 The architect’s vision consisted of two adjacent ten-storey buildings with a pedestrian access path cutting diagonally through.
 A steel frame with composite concrete floors is clad with sandstone and metal fins to produce a solid, understated elegance set to last within the hostile city environment.

-Building close to an existing sewer, the adjacent Waterloo & City line tunnel and the construction of a new direct link to Bank Underground station all required third party agreement and considerably affected programming.
+Building close to an existing sewer, the adjacent Waterloo & City line tunnel and the construction of a new direct link to Bank underground station all required third party agreement, considerably affecting programming.
 Foundation designs were complex and bridged over delicate areas where necessary.

 Two complex, yet elegant, ten-storey buildings of sandstone and steel for Bloomberg’s London HQ

 - 2018 Building Award – Project of the Year

 - 2018 Structural Timber Awards – Project of the Year

 - 2018 BCO Awards – Best of the Best

 - 2018 BCO London Award